“I just played anomia with my friends and ‘cult leader’ came up and I was the only one who knew one…things come in useful in strange ways.”

 An after-effect of trauma is the desire to shout it from the mountaintops and proclaim it loudly so that everyone knows and understands, while also hiding in shame so that no one should know.
 I think that proof of healing and of just moving on and being more whole is somewhere in the middle – it just was as it was and is as it is, and you just are who you are.

-And to be able to laugh about it, and proudly post it, when your daughter texts you that she was the only one who knew the name of a cult leader.
+And to be able to laugh about it, and proudly post it, when your child texts you that they were the only one who knew the name of a cult leader.

 I’d love to hear your thoughts, and please share this post with others if it resonates with you!